 We are seeking a hardworking and committed individual to join our automotive technician team.
-You will be responsible for operating a CNC machine, ensuring component quality and doing various ad hoc tasks as instructed by Production Manager.
+You will be responsible for operating a CNC machine, ensuring component quality, and doing various ad hoc tasks as instructed by Production Manager.

 Knowledge of CAD/CAM software would give you a good foundation to be successful in this job.

-- Certification: Currently, the manufacturing industry relies on CNC (Computer Numeric Control) machines, so machine operators who are knowledgeable on CAD (Computer Aided Drafting) and CAM (Computer Aided Manufacturing) software will have better prospects for a career in the industry.
+- Certification: Currently, the manufacturing industry relies on CNC (Computer Numeric Control) machines, so machine operators who are knowledgeable in CAD (Computer Aided Drafting) and CAM (Computer Aided Manufacturing) software will have better prospects for a career in the industry.
 Obtaining certificates from special training programs will give you a competitive edge because it will show future employers that you have been trained formally to handle and operate machines.
 The type of certification that you may acquire will depend on the industry you wish to be employed in.
 You can see in our sample job description for Machine Operator resume that the candidate Adam, has been certified.
-You can opt to get a Machine Operator Certificate, Computer Numerical Control (CNC) Certificate or Precision Sheet Metal Operator (PSMO) Certificate.
+You can opt to get a Machine Operator Certificate, Computer Numerical Control (CNC) Certificate, or Precision Sheet Metal Operator (PSMO) Certificate.

 Certifications also prove that you are determined to keep up with the latest developments in manufacturing technology.
 Include your Training Program Certificates in the “Skills” sections in order to boost your qualifications.

-- Additional Skills: These are skills which may not have direct relevance to the job but can be of use in the conduct of work.
+- Additional Skills: These are skills that may not have direct relevance to the job but can be of use in the conduct of work.
 As a Machine Operator, this would include driving skills, First Aid training, and fluency in foreign languages.
 Write your additional skills below job-specific skills.